pcm-ca/pcm-ca.github.io/pages/vegas/simulation-and-data-analysis/index.md

 ### Input files

-Vegas takes in some input files to perform a simulation:
+𝕍egas takes in some input files to perform a simulation:

 * Configuration file
 * Sample file